lester0866/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a visiting student at MIT working on robot learning under the supervision of [Chuang Gan](http://people.csail.mit.edu/ganchuang/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).
-I study deformable object manipulation through robot learning and computer graphics.
+I am a visiting student at MIT working on robot learning, hosted by [Chuang Gan](http://people.csail.mit.edu/ganchuang/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).

-I am also a final-year undergrad in computer science at the University of Rochester.
-Previously, I was fortunate to work with [Chenliang Xu](https://www.cs.rochester.edu/~cxu22/) at the Univesity of Rochester on audio-visual learning, and with [Thomas Serre](https://serre-lab.clps.brown.edu/person/thomas-serre/) at Brown University on cancer detection.
+I am also a final-year undergraduate in computer science at the University of Rochester, where I was fortunate to be advised by [Chenliang Xu](https://www.cs.rochester.edu/~cxu22/) on audio-visual learning.
+Previously, I was fortunate to work with [Thomas Serre](https://serre-lab.clps.brown.edu/person/thomas-serre/) on cancer detection, starting as a high school researcher at Brown University.

 ---

-**Email**: sli96 [at] u.rochester.edu, sizheli [at] mit.edu
+**Email**: sli96@u.rochester.edu, sizheli@mit.edu